 i mainly write speculative fiction serials, tho writing Approved News 6 is the only thing i'm actually known for, and the one i care about the least.

-the other aim of Spirals is to explore and present radically different ways of living, of relating to the world and to each other as human beings, showcasing different and deeply alien systems of belief, culture, and civilization. too much fiction takes the basic strata of western social and political life for granted, retelling the same boring stories over and over again In Space. i'd rather explore all the ways the world can be different, for better or for worse.
+the other aim of Spirals is to explore and present radically different ways of living, of relating to the world and to each other as human beings, showcasing different and deeply alien systems of belief, culture, and civilization. too much fiction takes the basic, often depressing strata of western social and political life for granted, retelling the same boring stories over and over again In Space. i'd rather explore all the ways the world can be different, for better and for worse.

-my side focus is the Eriasta setting, a low-fantasy canon about the interplay between love, language, labor power, multiculturalism, crime, drugs, faith, sex, fascism, and magic in a world where all the old assumptions are rapidly unraveling. the Eriasta series Blood in the Water is the one currently being updated; if you like vampires, lesbians, or vampire lesbians, it might be your kind of thing.
+my side focus is the Eriasta setting, a low-fantasy canon about the interplay between love, language, labor power, multiculturalism, crime, drugs, faith, sex, fascism, and magic in a world where all the old assumptions are rapidly unraveling. the Eriasta series Blood in the Water is the one currently being updated; if you like stories about lesbian vampires, it might be your kind of thing.

-Spirals, along with all my other writing, is available online to read for free at my primary website; free culture is important to me so i don't put my work behind paywalls as a rule. caveat: if you have ptsd too you might want to take a look at the trigger warnings before diving in.
+Spirals, along with all my other writing, is available online to read for free at my primary website; free culture is important to me so i don't put my work behind paywalls as a rule. be warned, however: i’m a traumatized mess and i write what i know. these stories are full of the kind of mental illness, drug addiction, abuse, mistreatment, and violation that my life has been defined by. sexual violence is a recurring theme.

 this isn't my main web presence; that's over at ʞ.cc. i don't usually publicize hale.su very much; i use this server mostly for email, fossil repo hosting, and to run a few of my personal projects. the public ones are listed below.